Online Resource Hub

 Undergraduate students should plan on 30 minutes of online time at least five days a week as well as the time necessary to complete offline reading and assignments.
 Total time required to complete coursework varies according to the individual, but the average time commitment for a three-credit-hour undergraduate class would be 12 to 18 hours a week, including online time.

-Almost all online and distance learning education classes run in eight-week sessions.
+Almost all online courses run in eight-week sessions.

 You can review the online undergraduate, graduate and seminary costs at the Online Tuition and Discounts page.